Introduction to Adjusting Entries

 Did you know?
 You can earn our Adjusting Entries Certificate of Achievement when you join PRO Plus.
 To help you master this topic and earn your certificate, you will also receive lifetime access to our premium adjusting entries materials.
 These include our visual tutorial, flashcards, cheat sheet, quick tests, quick test with coaching, and more.

-Note: You can earn any or all of our seven Certificates of Achievement for Adjusting Entries, Debits and Credits, and Financial Statements when you upgrade your account to PRO Plus.
+Note: You can earn any or all of our seven Certificates of Achievement for Adjusting Entries, Debits and Credits, Financial Statements, and Working Capital and Liquidity when you upgrade your account to PRO Plus.

 Adjusting entries are accounting journal entries that convert a company's accounting records to the accrual basis of accounting.
 An adjusting journal entry is typically made just prior to issuing a company's financial statements.